Alexandre Trudeau

-Alexandre Emmanuel "Sacha" Trudeau (born December 25, 1973) is a Canadian filmmaker, journalist and author of Barbarian Lost.
-He is the second son of Canada's former prime minister, Pierre Trudeau, and Margaret Trudeau, and the younger brother of Canada's current prime minister, Justin Trudeau.
+Alexandre Emmanuel Trudeau (born December 25, 1973) is a Canadian filmmaker, journalist and author of Barbarian Lost.
+He is the second son of Canada's former prime minister, Pierre Trudeau, and Margaret Trudeau, and the younger brother of Canada's former prime minister, Justin Trudeau.

 Early life and education

-Alexandre is the younger one of the two Christmas babies of Pierre Trudeau and Margaret Trudeau, exactly two years younger than Justin Trudeau.
+Alexandre Trudeau is the second son Pierre Trudeau and Margaret Trudeau, exactly two years younger than older brother Justin.
 The family was attending the 1973 Christmas midnight mass at Mount Carmel Roman Catholic Church when Margaret Trudeau went into labour and was rushed to The Ottawa Hospital.
 His mother struggled with severe postpartum depression after his birth, and was later diagnosed with bipolar disorder.
-He was given the nickname "Sacha" (the French spelling of the Russian diminutive for Alexander) in recognition of his father's love of Russian literature and culture.
-The name also is linked to former ambassador of the USSR to Canada and family friend Alexander Yakovlev.
+He was given the nickname "Sacha" (the French spelling of the Russian diminutive for Alexander) in recognition of his father's love of Russian literature and culture; the name also is linked to former ambassador of the USSR to Canada and Trudeau family friend Alexander Yakovlev.
 Alexandre Trudeau's younger brother, Michel, was born in 1975.
 All three of Pierre and Margaret Trudeau's children became media sensations from birth.

 When talking about her sons each having distinctly different personalities, in an interview in 1977, Margaret Trudeau said, "Justin, 6, is a prince – a very good little boy.
 Sacha, born Christmas Day, 1973, is a bit of a revolutionary, very determined and strong willed.
 Miche (Michel) is a happy, well-adjusted child, who combined the best traits of both brothers."